emmz3230/emmz3230/README.md

 - 👋 Hi, I’m @emmz3230
-- 👀 I’m interested in collaborating with a bac-end developer to develop a website
+- 👀 I’m interested in collaborating with a back-end developer to develop a website
 - 🌱 I’m currently learning web3 and trying to be more knowledge in my skills
 - 💞️ I’m looking to collaborate on a web dev lopment project
 - 📫 How to reach me. you can email me emmz3230@gmail.com